 He looked at the bridge, then, and an animal sound forced itself from his core.
 There, on the coarse planks, his body was still kneeling, as it had been kneeling when the lady kissed him.
 He understood.
 He was a mental body.
 He stretched out his arms and looked at his numinous hands.
 He stepped forward and set foot on the water.
 It supported him.
 The current passed beneath his feet.
 Cedar branches loomed over him, heavy limbs draped in soft, fanning needles, welling with the alien.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Segoy SandsWrite a Review